Louis Brier Home and Hospital Board of Directors

 Mark has maintained a general practice of law in North Burnaby for the past 25 years, primarily working in the areas of Wills and Estates and Family Law.
 Mark is the proud father of 3 young adult children.
 In his spare time, he is active as a long distance runner, cyclist and enjoys a game of tennis.
 Mark is also a member of the board of the Jewish Community Foundation of Greater Vancouver.

 Occupational therapist Sandra Bressler is a Clinical Associate Professor in the Department of Occupational Science and Occupational Therapy at the University of British Columbia and an instructor in the online Masters of Rehabilitation Sciences program.
 She’s also a senior consultant with Corpus Sanchez International Consultancy Inc. She earned her Bachelor of Occupational Therapy from McGill University and a Master of Arts in Leadership and Training from Royal Roads University.
-Sandra presently serves as Chair of the Weinberg Residence.
+Sandra presently serves as Chair of the Weinberg Residence Board of Directors.

 Nicole Mann is a public relations and public affairs executive with more than 20 years’ experience advising Fortune 500 companies, foundations, and governments around the world on how to most effectively drive communications strategy and accomplish public policy goals.
 She has a special expertise in healthcare and has worked across the industry, representing pharmaceutical and medical device companies and interacting with diverse patient communities and as a public health advocate.
 Originally from Boston, Massachusetts Nicole recently relocated to Vancouver from Washington, DC with her husband and their two young children.
 Nicole earned her Master of Science degree with honors in social policy from the London School of Economics and a bachelor’s degree in political science from Wellesley College.